Data-to-Knowledge/Hydrosoc-python-2018/sphinx/source/date_location.rst

 Date
 ----
 The workshop will take place at 9:00 on Monday Dec 3rd, 2018.
 It will likely run until 16:00-17:00 with a morning and an afternoon tea break and lunch.
+Go to the section :doc:'schedule' for more details.

 Location
 --------